mattflug/FlugFolio/README.md

 ## About

-This app uses the following languages and libraries: React.js, Javascript, Tailwind CSS, Framer Montion for animation, and React Hook Form for form validation.
+This app uses the following languages and libraries: React.js, Javascript, Tailwind CSS, Framer Motion for animation, and React Hook Form for form validation.

 ## Contact